 Although designed for teams, Notion is available for individuals free of charge!
 The single person version even allows for collaboration with up to 5 guests at a time.

-I have set up what I have called my 'Writing Refinery' within Notion using the Board view.
+I have set up what I have called my 'Writing Kitchen' within Notion using the Board view.
 Each entry in my Board represents a writing idea, which I develop through a series of logical steps in such a way that it is really easy to keep track of what needs to be done and what stage an article is at, at any point in time.

 This post is simply skimming the surface of Notion.
 In my next post I plan to outline how I am currently using Notion for writing.